Qovery/qovery-client-ws-go/docs/ClusterStatusDto.md

 NewClusterStatusDtoWithDefaults instantiates a new ClusterStatusDto object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetComputedStatus

+`func (o *ClusterStatusDto) GetComputedStatus() ClusterStatusDtoComputedStatus`

+GetComputedStatus returns the ComputedStatus field if non-nil, zero value otherwise.

+### GetComputedStatusOk

+`func (o *ClusterStatusDto) GetComputedStatusOk() (*ClusterStatusDtoComputedStatus, bool)`

+GetComputedStatusOk returns a tuple with the ComputedStatus field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetComputedStatus

+`func (o *ClusterStatusDto) SetComputedStatus(v ClusterStatusDtoComputedStatus)`

+SetComputedStatus sets ComputedStatus field to given value.

 ### GetNodes